Roetgen: Geography

 Roetgen is attractive for commuters as it is already part of the Eifel and yet is still close in proximity to Aachen.

 History

 In World War II, Roetgen was the first German town to fall under American control.
-American forces arrived in the town on 12 September 1944 at 14.30.
+American forces arrived in the town on 12 September 1944 at 14:30 hours.

-The city was the location of the court martial of US Army Private Eddie Slovik in November 1944, notable because of all US military personnel in World War II, only Slovik was ever executed for desertion.
+The city was the location of the court martial of US Army Private Eddie Slovik in November 1944, notable because of all US military personnel in World War II accused of desertion, Slovik was the only one sentenced to death and actually executed.

 On March 13, 2019, Roetgen was hit by a low-end F3 tornado.
 The tornado caused moderate to severe damage to buildings and trees.
 Vehicles were also overturned and flipped.
 5 people were injured by the tornado.